Binary Fading Interference Channel with No CSIT

 In this section, we present our main contributions.
-We first need to define the notion of symmetric sum-rate. \begin{definition} For the two-user BFIC with no CSIT, the symmetric sum-rate is defined as
+We first need to define the symmetric sum-rate. \begin{definition} For the two-user BFIC with no CSIT, the symmetric sum-rate is defined as

 \end{definition}

 The following theorems state our main contributions.

 \begin{theorem} For the two-user BFIC with no CSIT the following symmetric sum-rate, $R_{\mathrm{sym}}\left( p_d, p_c \right)$, is achievable: \begin{itemize} \item For $0 \leq p_c \leq \frac{p_d}{1+p_d}$: \item For $\frac{p_d}{1+p_d} \leq p_c \leq p_d$: